|Patagonia & El Calafate Tours by Say Hueque Argentina Journeys||Best of Patagonia Tours||El Calafate & The Glaciers|

 The international prefix for Argentina is 54 and for El Calafate 2902.
 For example, to reach the 455-5555 in El Calafate when calling from abroad, dial: 54-2902-455-5555.

 Since El Calafate lives mainly from tourism, it’s a little easier than in other towns.
-Even at the supermarket you will be able to ask to the cashier a few words in English.
+Even at the supermarket, you will be able to ask the cashier a few words in English.

 Nobody in El Calafate is from El Calafate.
-A lot of people from the different provinces come here looking for new opportunities.
-According to the last census Santa Cruz is still the province where the best salaries of the country are paid.
-And it is also still the fastest growing town.
+A lot of people from different provinces come here looking for new opportunities.
+According to the last census, Santa Cruz is still the province with the highest salaries in the country.
+And it is also the fastest-growing town.

-Many people come also for the season, to work for about 6/8 months, and then go back home.
-Probably this is one of the reasons why there are so many young people around, bars and lively nightlife, although is a small town.
+Many people just come for the season, to work for about 6/8 months, and then go back home.
+This is probably one of the reasons why there are so many young people, bars, and lively nightlife, although it is a small town.

-When you visit the Park, is always good to carry a waterproof jacket.
-Even when the weather is nice in town, it can vary from the Park, 80 km away.
+When you visit the Park, it is always good to carry a waterproof jacket.
+Even when the weather is nice in town, it can vary from the Park, 50 miles away.

-Even in the same day, it can go from sunny and warm, to cold and rainy.
-Dress like an onion (many layers) is probably the best advice we can give.
+Even on the same day, it can go from sunny and warm to cold and rainy.
+To dress in layers is probably the best advice we can give.

-– Outfit: Sport shoes or trekking boots.
-Rubber and apres ski boots, as well as high heel shoes are not allowed.
-Comfortable sports wear, long trousers, warm sweater or pile, water or windproof jacket, sun glasses, sun block, gloves.
+– Outfit: Sport shoes or hiking boots.
+Rubber and apres ski boots, as well as high heel shoes, are not allowed.
+Comfortable sportswear, long trousers, warm sweater or pile, water or windproof jacket, sunglasses, sunblock, gloves.

 – Lunch: Passengers must bring their lunch boxes.

-Always remember the entrance tickets for all national parks in the country are paid in Argentine pesos!
+Always remember the entrance tickets for all national parks in the country are generally paid in Argentine pesos!
 Some accept debit and credit cards, but it’s rather uncommon.

-On the way to the glacier is easy to see Cara Cara (is a species of bird of prey in the Falconidae family), condors, flamingos and lapwings (known locally as choike).
+On the way to the glacier, it is easy to see Cara Cara (is a species of bird of prey in the Falconidae family), condors, flamingos, and lapwings (known locally as choike).

-Carrying sun block on all tours is very important!
-Have it handy to use.
-Since it’s cold and windy most of the time, people tend to forget still you are receiving lots of sunlight- and UV!
+Carrying sunblock on all tours is very important!
+Have it handy to use it frequently.
+Since it’s cold and windy most of the time, people tend to forget that you are still exposed to lots of sunlight- and UV!

-For the amount of visitors, El Calafate has a good variety of high quality restaurants.
+For the number of visitors, El Calafate has a good variety of high-quality restaurants.

-Some of the best Patagonian lamb is served here.
-Don’t forget to try Calafate berry and the traditional Lemon Pie of La Leona (a very old parador on the way to El Chalten, if you are not going to this direction, still probably you can get a portion at La Zaina, a bar in downtown, where they keep the family recipe)
+Some of the best Patagonian lambs are served here.
+Don’t forget to try Calafate berry and the traditional Lemon Pie of La Leona (a very old pit-stop on the way to El Chalten).
+If you are not going in this direction, you can probably still get a portion of pie at La Zaina, a bar in downtown where they keep the family recipe.

-Inside of the park there is a big Cafateria, where to have a snack or lunch, of maybe just a hot chocolate to get warmer.
-Still, you can take your own box lunch, and there are seats where to enjoy your sandwich while you appreciate the glacier.
+Inside the park, there is a big coffee shop where you can have a snack or lunch, or maybe even just a hot chocolate to warm up.
+Still, you can bring your own box lunch, and there are seats where you can enjoy your sandwich while you appreciate the glacier.

-Probably more unique are the chocolates and liquors made from Calafate, the blue berry that grows everywhere in Patagonia.
+Probably more unique to the area are the chocolates and liquors made from Calafate, the blueberry that grows everywhere in Patagonia.

-Probably one of the hardest parts of taking pictures at El Calafate is the wind, that is stronger during summer time.
-Some 80-90 km/h is considered “normal” in this latitudes.
-For this reason is very recommendable to use a very stable tripod.
-Also, to put the tripod low, and put the legs as spread as possible, lowering the gravity center of the whole.
+Probably one of the hardest parts of taking pictures at El Calafate is the wind, which is even stronger during summertime.
+Some 80-90 km/h gusts are considered “normal” at this latitude.
+For this reason, it is highly recommended to use a very stable tripod.
+Also, put the tripod low, and put the legs as wide as possible, lowering the center of gravity of the whole tool.

-– All the water in El Calafate is taken from Lago Argentino.
-The same lake where Perito Moreno Glacier is.
-Having short showers, not leaving the tap water running while we brush our teeth and to advise others to do the same will help to minimize impact.
+– All the water in El Calafate is taken from Lago Argentino, the same lake where Perito Moreno Glacier is located.
+Taking short showers, not leaving the tap water running while we brush our teeth, and encouraging others to do the same will help to minimize the impact.

-– In Calafate the garbage dump is open.
+– In Calafate, the garbage dump is open.
 That is why when it is windy we can see plastic bags flying everywhere.
-Avoiding the use of these kinds of bags, recycling and taking care where we put our trash will keep the town cleaner.
+Avoiding the use of these kinds of bags, recycling, and taking care of where we put our trash will keep the town cleaner.

 – The Park receives many visitors every year.
-If everyone would take a rock or the leave of a tree in some years we wouldn’t have any more forest.
-Take just pictures from the park!
+If everyone takes a rock or a leaf of a tree, in a few years we wouldn’t have any more forest.
+Just take pictures from the park!

 Now is your chance!
 Check out these incredible excursions that will take you over mountains, through lakes, and across glaciers.
-And once you’re done here, check out our full El Calafate Tours, or contact us about our Tours in Patagonia.
+And once you’re done here, check out our full El Calafate Tours or just contact us about our Tours in Patagonia.